reema08/Netflix-Titles-Project/README.md

 # Netflix-Titles-Project

-* Features:
+* FEATURES:
-1. Visualised the key insights based on Netflix Titles data from Kaggle dataset in 2 days working alone.
+1. Visualised the key insights based on Netflix Titles data from the Kaggle dataset in 2 days working alone.
-2. Determind the KPIs such as - Total Movies & TV shows by Years, and Countries, Top 10 Genre, Total percentage distribution of Movies, and TV shows, Ratings, Description, Date Added, Duration, Rating, Release Year, and Genre about particular Movie or TV show.
+2. Determine the KPIs such as - Total Movies & TV shows by Years, and Countries, Top 10 Genre, Total percentage distribution of Movies and TV shows, Ratings, Description, Date Added, Duration, Rating, Release Year, and Genre about particular Movie or TV show.

 TECH STACK:
-- Csv File
+- CSV File
 - Tableau